NMashalov/NMashalov.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 **Code:** My main language is Python.
-I gained great experience by building infrastructures for ML models, which can be easily modified via configs and command line interface.
+I gained great experience by planning and completing ad-hoc task for my diploma and  building production infrastructures for ML models from scratch.

-**Research:** My current interests are generative modeling based on physics and geometry.
-This is primarily determined by recent advances in generative modeling.
-Specifically, framework of diffusion consisting of closely related markov chains, stochastic ode and langevin dynamics.
-I believe that solution for coherence of representation of long can be found via analysis through fundamental physics law of continuation and motion.
+**Research:** Currently I focus on elucidating abstract math formulas beyond deep learning.
+I write about them in my [blog](https://nmashalov.github.io/blog/) and papers.

+**Teaching:** I'm involved in pedagogic activity with young and adult learners in my university and schools.
+I teach Python and physics from point of interest of particular organization.

 **Education** In 2022 I received my Bachelor in Math and Physics in [MIPT](https://eng.mipt.ru/) university in Moscow,Russia.
+Currently I'm working on my master diploma on bringing educitional asstistant and dataset in Russian language.

 **Hobbies**: In my free time I like to practice Jiu Jitusu 🥋 and play acoustic guitar.